microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

 ```

 2. Now that you have created the chat completion stored procedure, we need to create a new find_products stored procedure that adds a call to this chat completion endpoint.
-This new stored procedure contains 2 additional steps that were not found in the original:
- [IMPORTANT]
- Below code is just for reference only.
-    a) A section to help package up the results into something we can use in a prompt.

-    ```SQL-nocopy
-    STRING_AGG (CONVERT(NVARCHAR(max),CONCAT(
-                                    product_name, ' ' ,
-                                    product_color, ' ',
-                                    category_name, ' ',
-                                    model_name, ' ',
-                                    product_description )), CHAR(13)))
-    ```

-    b) A section that calls the new chat completion stored procedure and provides it with the products retrieved from the database to help ground the answer.

-    ```SQL-nocopy
-    exec [SalesLT].[prompt_answer] @text, @products_json, @answer output;
-    ```

 3. Copy and run the following SQL in a new query window: